rust-lang/book/second-edition/src/ch12-04-testing-the-librarys-functionality.md

-## Developing the Library’s Functionality with Test Driven Development
+## Developing the Library’s Functionality with Test-Driven Development

 Now that we’ve extracted the logic into *src/lib.rs* and left the argument collecting and error handling in *src/main.rs*, it’s much easier to write tests